neutron-org/neutron-dev-contracts/contracts/coinfactory/README.md

 # coinfactory

-This contract exposes all Token Factory wasm messages through its ExecuteMsg and QueryMsg APIs.
+This contract exposes all coinfactory wasm messages through its ExecuteMsg and QueryMsg APIs.
-It is used for testing Token Factory and its corresponding bindings.
+It is used for testing coinfactory and its corresponding bindings.